-- Any person who wishes to become a member must submit an application for membership (in writing or by email); the application will then be considered by the board at its next board meeting. - The board may, at its discretion, refuse to admit any person to membership. - The board must notify each applicant promptly (in writing or by email) of its decision on whether or not to admit them to membership.
+- Any person or body who/which wishes to become a member must sign, and lodge with the company, a written application for membership; in the case of a corporate body, the application must be signed by an appropriate officer of that body. - The board may, at its discretion, refuse to admit any person or body to membership. - The board must notify each applicant promptly (in writing or by email) of its decision on whether or not to admit them to membership.